k21971/CrecelleHack/doc/variantfixes.md

     with this one and also added a bit of variance to it.
   - Zootown is from Spork, modified by K2 for EvilHack, then ported to Lua by me in Splice.
+- Swamps generate with mud in addition to fungus.
+This impacts juiblex's level.

 # 1.1